NordicSemiconductor/pc-ble-driver/Installation.md

 ---

-## Compiling pc-ble-driver from Source
+## Compiling pc-ble-driver from source

 ##### [Go to install dependencies](#Installing-dependencies) if you have not done that yet.